Alexander Arbuthnot (poet): Career

+Death and legacy

-He died on 10 October 1583 and is buried in the Kirk of St Nicholas in central Aberdeen just in front of the pulpit.
+It is thought that this displeasure by the King was a cause for his decline in health.
+He died, unmarried, aged forty-four on 16 October 1583 and is buried in the Kirk of St Nicholas in central Aberdeen just in front of the pulpit.
+Andrew Melville wrote his epitaph.

+There is a memorial stone dedicated in memory to him on the north wall of Arbuthnott Church close to the pulpit.

 Works

+He was a zealous patron of learning, a poet and mathematician.
+He strived to promote literature among those he ministered to.
 His extant poetical works are three poems, The Praises of Wemen (4 lines), On Luve (10 lines), and The Miseries of a Pure (poor) Scholar (189 lines).
 The praise of women in the first poem is exceptional in the literature of his age; and its geniality helps us to understand the author's popularity with his contemporaries.

 He wrote a volume entitled 'Orations on the Origins and Dignity of the Law', Orationes de origine et dignitate juris, 4to.
 (Edinburgh, 1572).

-He also wrote a Latin account of the history of the Arbuthnott family, Originis et Incrementi Arbuthnoticae Familiae Descriptio Historica, held in Aberdeen University Library in a volume containing a contemporary translation into Scots by William Morrison.
+In around 1567, he also wrote a Latin account of the history of the Arbuthnott family, Originis et Incrementi Arbuthnoticae Familiae Descriptio Historica, held in Aberdeen University Library in a volume containing a contemporary translation into Scots by William Morrison.
 An English continuation of the Arbuthnott history, by Dr John Arbuthnot, is preserved in the Advocates Library, Edinburgh.